|Seahorse Swimming Club | sitemap | log in|

-Christmas Party - Friday 14th Decemeber 2012 at Nantwich Cricket Club - Disco and Buffet with our guest, Crewe Town Council Mayor, Cllr Margaret Martin.
-As well as praising the efforts of the swimmers during the year, Councillor Martin gave a special thank you to the volunteers at the Club for their continued support.
+The Christmas Party was held on 14th Decemeber 2012 at Nantwich Cricket Club with a Disco and Buffet.
+Our guest was the Mayor of Crewe Town Council, Cllr Margaret Martin.
+As well as praising the efforts of the swimmers, Councillor Martin gave a special thank you to the volunteers at the Club for their continued support.

 CLUB HELPERS HEAD FOR UNIVERSITY

 Seahorse members passed on their best wishes and thanks to two of the Club's young volunteer helpers during October 2012.
 Club Secretary, Gareth Roberts, said "Becky Pressland and Richard Jarvis have been a credit to the Club.
 They have given up their time and offered valuable support to the swimmers over the last few years.
 They have shown much commitment and we wish them the best of luck at University, as they further their education."

 Dr Adrian Heald, Prospective Parliamentary Candidate for the Crewe and Nantwich Labour Party and Mick Roberts, Labour Party Chairman, visited Seahorse on 6th September 2012 to observe and chat to our swimmers and helpers.
 They were delighted with what they saw and complimented the good work carried out by the helpers.